joshuamoesa/joshuamoesa/README.md

 ### Hey, I'm [Joshua Moesa](https://joshuamoesa.com)! ✌

-As a senior consultant working for [Rubix](https://www.rubix.nl/), I'm tackling enterprise application integration challenges at scale.
-Currently focused on augmenting data using big data analysis tools and practices.
+Tackling enterprise application integration challenges at scale.
 Integration-nerd.
 Dutch.
 Child of the 80s.
 Dad of twins and a dachshund puppy dog named Ollie. ✨😍

 ### What I'm working on 👨‍💻